ElektraInitiative/libelektra/doc/help/kdb-mount.md

 ## DESCRIPTION

-This command allows a user to mount a new _backend_.
+This command allows a user to persistently mount a new _backend_.
-The idea of mounting is explained [in elektra-mounting(7)](elektra-mounting.md).

 Mounting in Elektra allows the user to mount a file into the current key database like a user may mount a partition into the current file system.
 This functionality is key to Elektra as it allows users to build a global key database comprised of many different configuration files.

 A backend acts as a worker to allow Elektra to interpret configuration files as keys in the central key database such that any edits to the keys are reflected in the file and vice versa.
 Additionally, the user can use this command to list the currently mounted backends by running the command with no arguments.
+More about mounting is explained in [elektra-mounting(7)](elektra-mounting.md).

 ## IMPORTANT

-This command writes into the `/etc` directory and as such it requires root permissions.
+This command writes into the `/etc` directory to make the mounting persistent.
+As such it requires root permissions.
 Use `kdb file system/elektra/mountpoints` to find out where exactly it will write to.

 Absolute paths are still relative to their namespace (see `kdb plugin-info resolver`).